 Solid Objectives – Idenburg Liu (SO-IL) is an architecture firm known for setting directions rather than making statements.
-The firm rarely fails to help us think about where we are, and more important, where we’re heading.
+The firm rarely fails to help us think about where we are, but more important, where we’re heading.

 Its loosely choreographed and intuitive attitude toward our environment made a major splash on June 24 when its winning entry was unveiled at the Museum of Modern Art’s (MoMA) Eleventh Annual PS 1 Young Architects Program in Queens, N.Y.

-“With this project, we’re building instability into a physical structure,” Jing Liu, partner in the firm, said of the installation known as POLE DANCE.
+“With this project, we’re building instability into a physical structure,” Jing Liu, partner in the firm, says of the installation known as POLE DANCE.
 “It’s a metaphor for the love affair between us and our environment.”

 It consists of 70 vertical fiberglass poles, 30 feet tall, connected horizontally by bungee cords and anchored to the ground by rubber pivoting bases usually found on windsurfing boards.
-“They’re flexible,” she said of the poles.
+“They’re flexible,” she says of the poles.
 “They’re resilient, but they wouldn’t stand on their own.”

 The entire installation covers 15,000 square feet.
 When one pole moves, the entire structure – poles, bungee cords and netting above – follows suit in a series of rippling waves.
 It can be playful, with beach balls cradled in the netting, begging to be tapped.
 But an overly aggressive gesture could almost bring about its destruction.